 While each experience can be vastly different and come with its own unique set of circumstances, one of the most critical aspects to come through a learning opportunity like this is for students to get a sense of how their work could have an impact.
 Teaching marketing, PR, advertising, and communication skills in a classroom, without a direct purpose or action, would have resulted in a much smaller impact and value of such skills.
 In the words of Benjamin Franklin, Tell me and I forget, teach me and I may remember, involve me and I learn."

-Faculty advocates can encourage student to learn by doing.
+Faculty advocates can encourage students to learn by doing.
 That advocacy for action can be an incredibly useful teaching tool – something that will leave an impact far beyond the classroom lessons.

 This means that teacher expectations play a critical role in student success.
 Expectations themselves are guided by several factors.
 These include, but are not limited to, gender, age, race or ethnicity.
 There are additional output factors such as student behavior, climate, and feedback (praise or criticism).
 These factors often play a larger role when faculty do not have access to accurate information from which to form expectations, such as previous academic performance.